 Community-based participatory research (CBPR) adds community perspectives to research and aids translational research aims.
 There is a need for increased capacity in CBPR but few models exist for how to support the development of community/university partnerships.
 The goal of this study was to evaluate an approach to promote nascent CBPR partnerships.
 This study was a mixed-methods evaluation using interviews, process notes, and open- and close-ended survey questions.
 Four of seven partnerships were funded within 15 months; all self-reported their partnerships as successful.
-Themes were: (1) motivators contributed to partnership development and resiliency; (2) partners took on responsibilities that used individuals' strengths; (3) partners grappled with communication, decision making, and power dynamics; and (4) community-university infrastructure was essential to partnership between academicians and community members may guide others in increasing capacity for CBPR.
+Themes were: (1) motivators contributed to partnership development and resiliency; (2) partners took on responsibilities that used individuals' strengths; (3) partners grappled with communication, decision making, and power dynamics; and (4) community-university infrastructure was essential to partnership development.
+Based on findings, it can be concluded that developing nascent partnerships between academicians and community members may guide others in increasing capacity for CBPR.